Zonke

 Zonke Dikana (born 11 October 1979), known simply as Zonke, is a South African singer-songwriter and record producer.
 Her rise to stardom came in 2011 following the release of her third album, Ina Ethe, which was certified double platinum and was nominated at the 18th South African Music Awards.
 In 2013, she recorded and released Give and Take Live, which was certified gold just two months after its release and earned her a place in the Channel O list of "Africa's Top 10 Female Singing Sensations".
 In September 2015, Zonke released Work of Heart, her fifth album, to critical acclaim with nominations in several categories at the 15th Metro FM Music Awards and 22nd South African Music Awards.
 She signed a record deal to Sony Music Entertainment in 2013.
 On 15 June 2018, she released L.O.V.E, her fifth studio album, with Sony.

 Early life and education

 Zonke was born in KwaZakhele, Eastern Cape, South Africa.
-Her father, Vuyisile Dikana, was a drummer for a group called Black Slave and the Flamingo while her late stepmother Anneline Malebo was a singer for a musical band known as Joy.
+Her father, Vuyisile Dikana, was a drummer for a group called Black Slave and the Flamingo, her mother, Fundiswa Peter, was a medical technician while her late stepmother Anneline Malebo was a singer for a musical band known as Joy.
 She is a young sister to Lulu Dikana who is also a music artist.
 She is an alumna of the University of the Free State, from where she graduated with a degree in human resource management in 1997.